aaronp/keritoken/ui/issuer/public/contracts/README.md

 # Contract Artifacts

-This directory should contain the compiled contract artifacts for real blockchain deployment.
+This directory contains the compiled contract artifacts required for blockchain deployment.

-## Setup for Real Deployment
+## Required Setup

-To enable real contract deployment instead of simulation:
+The application requires contract artifacts to function.
+Follow these steps:

 ### 1. Compile Contracts
 ```bash